 with its relics of a Roman boatyard.

-, with long, warm summers and little rain.
+The climate is Mediterranean, with long, warm summers and little rain.
 The Meltemi blows from the middle of June to the middle of September, mostly from northerly directions.
+Getting there:

 Bodrum Airport (for departure in Bodrum or Turgutreis) is connected to all major European cities.
 A round-trip flight from Frankfurt to Bodrum is about 250 Euros.